RazrFalcon/svgdom/README.md

  - Compressed SVG (.svgz).
 You should decompress it by yourself.
  - XML text escape is not implemented yet.
 Parsed text will be stored as is.
  - Not supported (mostly rare cases, but still valid by the SVG spec):
    - Complex CSS.
-Only simple *class* and *group* selectors are supported.
+Only simple selectors are supported.
    - Whitespacing using a numerical Unicode references, aka `&#x0020;`.
    - Custom namespaces, like: